 Documenting this reaction in the medical records is important.

-Neuroleptic malignant syndrome (NMS) is an uncommon, idiosyncratic, life-threatening complication of treatment with antipsychotic medications.
-NMS has also been associated with other psychotropic agents that block central dopamine pathways (e.g., metoclopramide).
+NMS is an uncommon, idiosyncratic, life-threatening complication of treatment with antipsychotic medications.
+NMS has also been associated with other psychotropic agents that block central dopamine pathways (e.g., metoclopramide) and with abrupt cessation of dopamine agonists.
 It is characterized by altered mental state, increased muscle tone or frank rigidity, dysregulated autonomic nervous system, hyperactivity, and hyperthermia.
 None of these signs are exclusive to this condition, and other important diagnoses (e.g., sepsis) should be excluded first.

 History and exam